Other Social Agreements

 In general we hold a deep respect for the earth as a vibrantly living force and see ourselves connected to the web of what we call nature and what we call life.
 Living on the land, we take honor in being guided by the elements and the natural world and use that to walk on this land with care.

-People may wish to have celebrations, community rituals, meditations, prayers... and all are welcome to participate or not in what feels right for them.
+People may wish to have celebrations, community rituals, meditations, prayers... and each tribe member is welcome to participate or not in what feels right for them.

 The backbone of maintaining a harmonious community lies in nourishing healthy relationships with each other and the environment.
 Through open and conscious communication we are able to express our needs, desires, fears and boundaries, helping us to be clear with ourselves and others.
 By listening to others we broaden our perspectives and allow ourselves to hear and feel the other.
 The Sharing Circle is one system in place to help us express and listen.
 If tensions, conflicts or misunderstandings come up, the sooner they are talked about the better.
 We feel the Twin Oaks community states it best by saying "It isn't the existence of conflict that determines the health of a group, but rather the manner in which a group does or doesn't deal with conflict which determines it's health".
 We make a commitment to speaking up and doing so with conscious delivery.
 By taking responsibility for our own behaviors and emotions, and by understanding that every story holds multiple perspectives, we contribute greatly to the resolution of conflict.